Collaboration with Families & Communities with a Trauma Lens

 Explain what you are doing to strategically increase collaboration with families and your community.

-Give two examples of how you integrate trauma-informed practices and cultural responsiveness with the specific cultural groups represented in your classroom or school.
+Give two examples of how you integrate trauma-informed practices and cultural competence to aid in your collaboration with your community, faith-based organization, families, or other community organizations.

 Criterion 1: Reflection demonstrates that the educator understands the value of community & family relationships.